Training, Technical Assistance, and Evaluation on Race, Culture, and Gender

 I have offered a variety of trainings to agencies on issues of race and racism, culture, historical trauma, cultural humility, white anti-racist practice, and having brave conversations about these topics.
-I was trained in undergrad on these topics and from 2011 - 2013, was trained in Indigenous Dialogue practices by First Alaskans Institute’s Alaska Native Dialogues on Racial Equity project, for which I volunteered, co-facilitating dialogues across Alaska with a variety of audiences.
-I have also co-created and led trainings on race and culture with Northern philosopher Warren Mairuk Jones (Yup’ik/Gwich’in) and Mark Anaruk (Iñupiaq).
-In November 2023, I created, upon request from a majority-white environmental organization, an evaluation, training, & technical assistance package to support the organization with “Having Brave Conversations.”
-This included pre- and post- surveys, a final report with recommended readings and activities, and a live training that addressed the differences between calling in and calling out and when and how to employ either approach and in-depth discussion, role play, and practice.
+I was trained in undergrad on these topics from 2000 - 2004, and further in my teaching career 2004 - 2007.
+From 2011 - 2013, I was trained in Indigenous Dialogue practices by First Alaskans Institute’s Alaska Native Dialogues on Racial Equity project, for which I volunteered, co-facilitating dialogues across Alaska with a variety of audiences.
+I have also co-created and led trainings on race and culture with Northern philosopher Warren Mairuk Jones (Yup’ik/Gwich’in) and Mark Anaruk (Iñupiaq), and worked with them to create evaluations, assessments, and reading lists for majority-white organizations.

 Feedback on the impact of the training included comments such as: